-Our offerings are subject to United States export controls and we incorporate encryption technology into certain of our offerings.
+Our offerings are subject to U.S. export controls and we incorporate encryption technology into certain of our offerings.
 These encryption offerings and the underlying technology may be exported outside of the United States only with the required export authorizations, including by license.

-Furthermore, our activities are subject to the U.S. economic sanctions laws and regulations that prohibit the shipment of certain products and services without the required export authorizations or export to countries, governments and persons targeted by U.S. sanctions.
+Furthermore, our activities are subject to the economic sanctions laws and regulations by the U.S. and other jurisdictions that prohibit the shipment of certain products and services without the required export authorizations or export to countries, governments and persons targeted by the sanctions.
 While we take precautions to prevent our offerings from being exported in violation of these laws, including obtaining authorizations for our encryption offerings, implementing IP address blocking and screenings against U.S. Government and international lists of restricted and prohibited persons, we cannot guarantee that the precautions we take will prevent violations of export control and sanctions laws.